Terrey Hills - Duffys Forest

 Terrey Hills - Duffys Forest's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Terrey Hills - Duffys Forest residents showed positive health outcomes with common conditions prevalent across all ages.
-Private health cover was high at 83%, compared to Greater Sydney's 71.5% and the national average of 55.3%.
-Arthritis (7.9%) and mental health issues (6.9%) were most common, while 69.9% reported no medical ailments, lower than Greater Sydney's 74.7%.
+Terrey Hills - Duffys Forest residents exhibit relatively positive health outcomes, with common conditions distributed similarly across age groups.
+Private health cover stands at approximately 83%, compared to Greater Sydney's 71.5% and Australia's national average of 55.3%.
+The most prevalent conditions are arthritis (7.9%) and mental health issues (6.9%), while 69.9% report being free from medical ailments, compared to 74.7% in Greater Sydney.

 Frequently Asked Questions - Health